CosmoLike/cocoa/README.md

     $(.local) source stop_cocoa

 The script [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) ensures that `PYTHONPATH`, `LD_LIBRARY_PATH`, and `PATH` will point preferably to the local Cocoa installation.
+It also initializes the `$(.local)` private python environment.
 The script [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa), on the other hand, guarantees that the bash environment is clean after the work on Cocoa is completed. (*Users can, therefore, have installed multiple Cocoa instances without one installation affecting the others*).
+For example, while one instantiation of Cocoa is running some chains, users can tweak Cosmolike in another one.
+Of course, we don't want the killing of a terminal session in interactive HPC mode to be the only way to ensure consistency of `PYTHONPATH`, `LD_LIBRARY_PATH`, and `PATH` flags.

 # Download/compiling/running specific cocoa projects